 It initiated a project named the Human Microbiome Project to collate and map data on micro-organism colonies of healthy human beings.
 What it found out is gradually changing the way we look at the human body.

 The project established that our digestive tract contains 100 trillion microbes (the gut microbiome).
-These organisms, mainly bacteria but also including virus and fungi, belong to more than 1,000 types of different species.
+These organisms, mainly bacteria but also including viruses and fungi, belong to more than 1,000 types of different species.
 But don’t be SCARED!!

 Over 14.23 terabytes of data from this study illuminated the critical role played by these microbes in our overall health.
 It revealed a complex web of an interconnected system, much like our natural environment.